nivasquez/toolkit-for-generating-test-data/README.md

 # toolkit-for-generating-test-data

-This toolkit is basically subsetting and downsampling a genomic data so that we can use as a test data.
-As a developer, we use test data oftenly.
-It's better to use a section of whole data to test our model because small data is good for quick test.
-Sometimes, there are very big data's which will take more than a 24 hrs to run on their pipelines.
-Therefore, its a good way to generate their own small test data.
+This toolkit is basically subsetting and downsampling genomic data so that we can use it as test data.
+As a developer, we use test data often.
+It's better to use a section of a whole dataset to test our model because the subsetted data is good for a quick test.
+Sometimes, large datasets can take more than 24 hrs to run on pipelines.
+Therefore, this toolkit is a good way to generate our own small test data.

 ## Authors